M-Outlaw/BootCamp-Mod-1-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data given in Module 1 to uncover trends
+Performing analysis on Kickstarter data given in Module 1 to uncover trends.
 ## Overview of Project

 ### Purpose